elluis1001/elluis1001/README.md

 📊 Projects
 Here are some projects I've worked on:

-Project 1: Short project description
+Project 1: Dat Portfolio of various; Excel - A.I.
 Project 2: Short project description
 Project 3: Short project description